G-Core/gcore-videoplayer-js/packages/player/docs/api/player.md

 ## Remarks

 This package provides a video player for the Gcore streaming platform.
 It is built on top of the Clappr library and provides a framework for building custom integrations.
+Start with [Player](./player.player.md) for more information.

 ## Classes